okasmin-Parsons-5020-ML-Spring2025/okasmin-ML-Spring25-Parsons-FinalProject/README.md

 # okasmin-ML-Spring25-Parsons-FinalProject

-## Idea 1 - Ceramic Vessel Forms in the Metropolitan Museum of Art Collection
+## Ceramic Vessel Forms in the Metropolitan Museum of Art Collection

 ### Concept